akemin-dayo/IneffectivePower/README.md

 IneffectivePower
 ================

-**Works on iOS 8.
-Also works on 7, and possibly 5/6 (untested) but is unneeded on those iOS versions.
+**Works on iOS 8 only.
 Has arm64 support.
 Works on iPhone, iPod touch, and iPad. (just like everything else I write)**

 IneffectivePower is a tweak I wrote that stops the infamous "Effective Power" text string from crashing CoreText on a system-wide level.
 This means it should work in every app.